Explore by Topic

-Most businesses need financing at some point to operate and grow, but dynamic discounting can minimise your reliance on third-party lenders.
+Most businesses need financing at some point to operate and grow, but dynamic discounting can minimize your reliance on third-party lenders.
 This has several advantages.
 For one, you will most likely feel less stressed about your business’s financial health and its ability to make debt payments on time.
 You can focus less on keeping your business afloat and more on long-term growth plans.
 When you’re ready to grow your business, a reliable cash flow will also help you provide the proof of financial health needed to qualify for loans.

 Many businesses — as many as 82%, according to some estimates — fail due to cash flow problems.
 Lines of credit are often used by small to mid-sized businesses to bridge cash gaps, especially when their customers extend payment terms.
 If your business is in this position, you might also consider dynamic discounting, a flexible approach to offering invoice discounts in exchange for early payment.

 Dynamic discounting gives you more control over your accounts receivable, helps kick-start your business’s financial independence and can avert the need to face the steep interest payments and restrictive terms associated with a business line of credit.
 Even if you have a competitive interest rate on your business line of credit, dynamic discounting could be preferable when the cost is comparable or your credit limit is not high enough.

 Interested in dynamic discounting but want a deeper understanding of how it works?
 Check out our other blog post to learn more.

 In this article:

 On-demand solutions are transforming traditional early payment strategies to make working capital access more affordable and equitable for suppliers.